Welcome | Sign In

 Steve Frank, a partner in the patent and intellectual property group of Boston-based law firm Testa Hurwitz & Thibeault, told LinuxInsider that technology companies are far more aware of intellectual property concerns now than in the past.

-"What we're seeing is much more interest in terms of patents, legislation and litigation," he said.
-The ups and downs of SCO's lawsuits against IBM (NYSE: IBM) and others are an indication that software issues are being closely watched.
+“What we’re seeing is much more interest in terms of patents, legislation and litigation,” he said.
+The ups and downs of SCO’s lawsuits against IBM and others are an indication that software issues are being closely watched.

 Frank noted, "We're going to see much more activity in this area, as people become more comfortable with using patents in combination with software development."